iggy-rs/.github/profile/README.md

 Welcome to [Iggy.rs](https://iggy.rs) message streaming!

+We've recently joined the Apache Incubator and we'll start transitioning all the repositories to the [apache/iggy](https://github.com/apache/iggy),

 Join our [Discord](https://iggy.rs/discord) server to get in touch with the community and ask any questions you might have.

 For the **quick start tutorial** on how to run the streaming server, etc. check the [main readme](https://github.com/iggy-rs/iggy/blob/master/README.md).